Tal500/sveltekit-legacy-demo/README.md

 ## Test

-This project is tested with BrowserStack, and you can see some of the automation results in the [Percy page](https://percy.io/732c6ff4/sveltekit-legacy-demo).
+This project is tested with BrowserStack.
+You can see the build status on [the BrowserStack dashboard](https://automate.browserstack.com/public-build/c01OSnhhOFFzV2pJSk9xWEU5OHBySkR1bnB5dFpMQ3VyWjFzem1DWDZ0VT0tLWpTdldrT1JwNkxMa2wwRDBVaDJYNHc9PQ==--52695c8ffd2e564444549394e327820ed6f4e3d6), and you can see some of the automation results on the [Percy page](https://percy.io/732c6ff4/sveltekit-legacy-demo).